MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3147-mark-verb-handlers-with-validateantiforgerytoken.md

 |Breaking Change|Non Breaking|

 ## Cause
- An ASP.NET MVC controller action method is not marked with [ValidateAntiforgeryTokenAttribute](/previous-versions/aspnet/web-frameworks/dd492108%28v%3dvs.118%29), or an attribute specifying the HTTP verb, such as [HttpGetAttribute](/previous-versions/aspnet/web-frameworks/ee470993%28v%3dvs.118%29) or [AcceptVerbsAttribute](/previous-versions/aspnet/web-frameworks/dd470553%28v%3dvs.118%29).
+ An ASP.NET MVC controller action method isn't marked with [ValidateAntiforgeryTokenAttribute](/previous-versions/aspnet/web-frameworks/dd492108%28v%3dvs.118%29), or an attribute specifying the HTTP verb, such as [HttpGetAttribute](/previous-versions/aspnet/web-frameworks/ee470993%28v%3dvs.118%29) or [AcceptVerbsAttribute](/previous-versions/aspnet/web-frameworks/dd470553%28v%3dvs.118%29).

 ## Rule Description
  When designing an ASP.NET MVC controller, be mindful of cross-site request forgery attacks.
 A cross-site request forgery attack can send malicious requests from an authenticated user to your ASP.NET MVC controller.
-See [XSRF/CSRF Prevention in ASP.NET MVC and Web Pages](/aspnet/mvc/overview/security/xsrfcsrf-prevention-in-aspnet-mvc-and-web-pages) for more details.
+For more information, see [XSRF/CSRF Prevention in ASP.NET MVC and Web Pages](/aspnet/mvc/overview/security/xsrfcsrf-prevention-in-aspnet-mvc-and-web-pages).

  This rule checks that ASP.NET MVC controller action methods have either: